yiisoft/yii2/docs/guide/db-active-record.md

 ```

 A disadvantage of using this method would be that if the information isn't loaded on the SQL query it has to be calculated
-separately, which also means that newly saved records won't contain the information from any extra field.
+separately, which also means that newly saved records won't contain the information from any extra field:

 ```php
 $room = new Room();